JesperHogstedDk/nodejs2025Q2-service/README.md

 See the Swagger documentation for a complete overview of all endpoints and their usage.

+## Logging
+See logs in the console and in log files (and error log files)

 ## Testing

 You can use tools like Postman or Swagger UI to test the API.